 Frigatebirds soar effortlessly over the ocean rarely flapping their long, pterodactyl-like wings and using the long tail to steer.
 Though they are frequently seen soaring, they are masters of pursuit.
 They chase other birds including frigatebirds, forcing them to regurgitate their recent meal, which they scoop up before it hits the water.
 Their gracefulness ends as soon as they head towards land, where they awkwardly perch in low shrubs and trees.
 Their strong toes help them hold onto branches, posts, and boat masts, but their small feet in combination with their short legs makes it nearly impossible for them to walk on land.
 On land, males often flutter the balloonlike throat sac (or "gular pouch") to cool off.
 Males and females also regulate their body temperature by holding up their wings up to sun themselves.
 To get airborne, they flap a few times and use the wind to help lift them into the air.
 Male Magnificent Frigatebirds gather in groups to court females.
 They perch in low trees and shrubs with their red throat sac inflated like a balloon and clatter their bills, waving their heads back and forth, and calling at females flying overhead.
 Females choose a mate and begin building a nest on the male's display perch.
 The pair stays together for up to 3 months, after which the male leaves and the female raises the chick alone for up to 1 year.Back to top

-Magnificent Frigatebirds are relatively common, but Partners in Flight lists them as Yellow Watch List species due to declining populations in the Americas.
-Magnificent Frigatebirds rate a 16 out of 20 on Partners in Flight Continental Concern Score.
-The estimated global population is 59,000-71,000 breeding pairs.
+Partners in Flight estimates the global breeding population of Magnificent Frigatebirds at 113,000 and rates them 16 out of 20 on the Continental Concern Score, indicating a species of high conservation concern.
+Magnificent Frigatebird is also included on the Yellow Watch List-R for species that are not declining but still remain vulnerable due to small range or population and moderate threats.
 In areas where they breed, many populations are declining due to urban and resort development.
-Several islands in the Caribbean, including Marquesas Keys off of southern Florida, Aruba, and Seal Key in the Bahamas, no longer support breeding colonies following coastal development.
+Several islands in the Caribbean, including Marquesas Keys off southern Florida, Aruba, and Seal Key in the Bahamas, no longer support breeding colonies following coastal development.
 Overfishing, predator introductions on nesting islands, and hurricanes may also reduce nesting success.Back to top

 Diamond, Antony W. and Elizabeth A. Schreiber.
 (2002).
 Magnificent Frigatebird (Fregata magnificens), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.